 5. Avoiding toxic waste

-Bleach, furniture, carper or oven cleaners, air freshener, antifreeze, all-purpose cleaners…
+Bleach, furniture, oven cleaners, air freshener, antifreeze, all-purpose cleaners…

 The changes are, you have (or use) at least one of these products.